KebapBoy/spaceventure/README.md

 | Move up (both thrusts)   | C + M | Both sides   |
 | Restart level            | R     | -            |

+### Having performance problems?

+You can use the browser zoom (zoom in) to increase the performance of the game.

 ## How to develop?